Dreamline-AI/behavior-dev-team/README.md

 ### Frontend

 The standard is to use `yarn`.
-Avoid `npm`, unless compelling use-case.
+DO NOT USE `npm`, unless compelling use-case.
 The frontend is in the `./frontend` directory.
 To run development:

 ```cmd